maximelarrieu/b2a_network_tps/TP4/README.md

 #### Création de l'utilisateur observium

 ```
-mysql> GRANT ALL PRIVILEGES ON observium.* TO 'observium'@'localhost' IDENTIFIED BY '<observium db password>';
+mysql> GRANT ALL PRIVILEGES ON observium.* TO 'observium'@'localhost' IDENTIFIED BY 'observium';
 mysql> exit;
 ```